|Printable pdf version of the Database Notes|

 Setting up GPS Utility

 Note that it is the unique Hill Number that is transferred to the GPS in our test file and not the Hill Name.
 The earlier eTrex models only accept six characters for a waypoint name and most hill names are much longer than this.
 Unique Hill Numbers do not exceed six characters in length.
 When starting a walk, the appropriate Hill Number will be visible in MapView (when set to the appropriate scale) on the eTrex and the user will be able to identify the correct hill to select in GOTO when approaching the summit area.
 We have uploaded a dataset of twenty hills to a Garmin eTrex and successfully navigated to all of them in this way.
 Whilst the hill name is a useful identifier in the csv file, it is not necessary once the whole dataset is in the GPS.
 However if the user prefers to abbreviate hill names and use these as the ID, this is easily accommodated by GPS Utility.

 The ten-figure grid references in the database will usually take the user to within 5m of the target feature.
 The database is available in csv format from the downloads page, while user-specified subsets can be created by the Hill Bagging website to registered users.
 We recommend you use one of these versions to create the files for uploading to your GPS.

-We are grateful to Darren Parker who first kindled our interest in uploading ten-figure grid references from the database to a GPS unit, and to Bernie Hughes for first creating POI files from the database.
+We are grateful to Darren Parker who first kindled our interest in uploading ten-figure grid references from the database to a GPS instrument, and to Bernie Hughes for first creating POI files from the database.

 We are particularly keen to receive 10 figure GPS measurements on less popular hills.
 Please see under 10 Figure Grid References for the information we need.